Table of Content

 When one of these agents leaves rather than transitioning internally, the cost compounds in layers:

-• Immediate production loss.
-A $5.47M producer doesn’t have a line-for-line replacement waiting in your pipeline.
-The gap is real and it’s felt in company dollar immediately.
+- Immediate production loss: A $5.47M producer doesn’t have a line-for-line replacement waiting in your pipeline.
+The gap is real and it’s felt in the company dollar immediately.

-• Recruiting cost to backfill.
-The SHRM standard estimate of 6–9 months of salary equivalent for professional replacement applies in real estate too.
-For an agent at that production level, you’re looking at meaningful recruiting spend and months of ramp-up time before the production restores.
+- Recruiting cost to backfill: The SHRM standard estimate of 6–9 months of salary equivalent for professional replacement applies in real estate too.
+For an agent at that production level, you’re looking at meaningful recruiting spend and months of ramp-up time before production returns to previous levels.

 None of this appears on a P&L line item until the damage is already done.
 But the cost is real—and it’s largely preventable.